fdeblasio/pokeemerald-expansion/README.md

     - Rock Smash rocks have been removed from everywhere but Rusturf Tunnel.
 Brick Break can now also break them
     - The Escape Rope can by used in the Trick Room puzzles that involve Cut/Strength
     - Flash is no longer needed anywhere
-    - Surf and Dive have been replaced by a key item
+    - Surf, Dive and Waterfall have been replaced by a key item
 - Sealed Chamber still needs to be completed to open the Regi areas, but it's solved by simply pressing A in the inner room
     - The door to Sealed Chamber and the Regis' inner rooms are now automatically open
 - Made rapids easier to navigate so that only one trip is needed to get all items/battle all trainers (at the cost of looking slightly worse)